Nicola Jarvis – Artist and Hand Embroiderer

 Nicola is widely known in the global stitching community for her beautiful embroidery kit projects.
 Featuring ornate birds, animals and flowers, these stitch projects are inspired by a variety of iconic designers and distinctive period styles.

-Celebrating twenty-six years of teaching hand embroidery, Nicola trained at the Royal School of Needlework and spent ten years working in the British fashion industry as a sample embroiderer for numerous high street brands.
+Celebrating twenty-seven years of teaching hand embroidery, Nicola trained at the Royal School of Needlework and spent ten years working in the British fashion industry as a sample embroiderer for numerous high street brands.
 She is proud to have been a member of the team that created the lace for the Duchess of Cambridge’s wedding dress.

 She assisted in designing, launching and running the Royal School of Needlework degree curriculum from 2007 to 2011, and over the last ten years has formulated and delivered independent site-specific embroidery courses in stately homes, museums and other venues across the UK, Europe, North Africa, USA and Australia.